 Each discipline or specialty function has specific requirements for when certification must be attained.
 On a limited case-by-case basis, waivers for additional time to complete certification requirements may be granted.
-Waivers must be requested using the FAA acquisition certification waiver application found in the AMS guidance for acquisition career program.
+Waivers must be coordinated with the Acquisition Career Manager.